javieracevedo/gosh/README.md

 ## About

-This project is a second rewrite of a custom UNIX-like shell, developed as a hands-on exercise while studying "Operating Systems: Three Easy Pieces" (OSTEP).
+This project is my third rewrite of a custom UNIX-like shell, developed as a hands-on exercise while studying "Operating Systems: Three Easy Pieces" (OSTEP).
 The primary goal is to deepen my understanding of process management, pipes, and redirection in a UNIX environment.

 ## Roadmap